hafbau/formbricks/docker/README.md

 2. **Email Address**: Provide your email address for SSL certificate registration with Let's Encrypt.

-3. **Domain Name**: Enter the domain name that Traefik will use to create the SSL certificate and forward requests to Formbricks.
+3. **Domain Name**: Enter the domain name that Traefik will use to create the SSL certificate and forward requests to Fastform.

 That's it!
-After running the command and providing the required information, visit the domain name you entered, and you should see the Formbricks home wizard!
+After running the command and providing the required information, visit the domain name you entered, and you should see the Fastform home wizard!